ZedongPeng/ROA-RLPNLP-Benchmark/README.md

-Benchmark result of the paper **Alternative Regularizations for Outer-Approximation Algorithms for Convex MINLP**
+Benchmark results of the paper **Alternative Regularizations for Outer-Approximation Algorithms for Convex MINLP**

 Please view the web page [here](https://zedongpeng.github.io/ROA-RLPNLP-Benchmark/).